tmobile/magentaA11y/_checklist-web/radio.md

 - Focus must be visible
 - Custom elements will require keyboard event listeners and roving tabindex
 - **DO NOT** put interactive elements inbetween radio inputs.

-## Design notes

-- Perceivable
-  - Is easy to identify as mutually exclusive interactive options
-  - Type size is no smaller than 16px
-  - The label has a 4.5:1 minimum contrast ratio
-  - Color is not used as the only means of conveying information
-- Operable
-  - The clickable/tappable target area includes the label and is no smaller than 44x44px
-  - The focus indication has a minimum area equal to the width of the element and 2px in height
-  - The focus state has a 3:1 minimum contrast ratio between the default and focused states
-  - The focus indication has a 3:1 minimum contrast ratio against adjacent elements
-- Understandable
-  - The purpose should be clear in the context of the whole page
-- Robust
   - Performs its purpose across platforms, devices and viewports